BafanaMadume/POWERBI/README.md

 ## Create Dynamic ReportsFor Individual Values
 * To create a dynamic report, you first need to write your SQL query.Then use the Get data feature in Power BI Desktop to connect to the database

+Now, you need to adjust the code in SQL query to assess your new parameter:

+1. Right-click Query1 and then select Advanced editor.

+2. Replace the existing value in the execute statement with an ampersand (&) followed by your parameter name (SalesPerson), as illustrated in the following image.
+3. Make sure that no errors are shown at bottom of the window and then select Done.
+4. To confirm that the query was run, you can run a test by selecting the parameter query and entering a new value in the Current Value box.
+5. A warning icon might display next to the query.
+If so, select that query to view the warning message, which states that permission is required to run this native database query.
+Select Edit Permission and then select Run.
+6. Select Close and Apply to return to the report editor.

+Apply parameter to the Report
+1. Select Edit queries > Edit parameters.
+2. On the Edit Parameters window, enter a new value and then select OK.
+3. Select Apply changes and then run the native query again.